Porsche Cayenne SUV - Interior & comfort

 The Porsche Cayenne is attractive inside and remarkably comfortable given its handling capabilities

-Remarkably, the Cayenne balances its impressive performance and handling with a relaxed demeanor when all you want to do is cover miles effortlessly.
+Remarkably, the Cayenne balances its impressive performance and handling with a relaxed demeanour when all you want to do is cover miles effortlessly.
 At motorway speeds, it conceals the noise kicked up by those huge tyres very convincingly and wind noise from around the windscreen and mirrors isn't too noticeable either.
 Thanks to its air suspension, the ride is smooth on most surfaces, too.
 It's firm rather than floaty, but bumps are absorbed very well, which is surprising given the heavy SUV's cornering agility.

 Porsche Cayenne dashboard

 Every Cayenne has a fairly steep price tag, but generous standard equipment goes some way to justifying the expense.
 The dashboard is dominated by the same excellent 12.3-inch HD touchscreen found in the latest Panamera, while the front and rear seats are heated and a surround-sound stereo is included.
+The Cayenne gets matrix LED headlights as standard, and now comes with Apple CarPlay and Android Auto.